DionWu/amtsimplified/content/articles/what_is_the_amt_credit_carryover.md

 ---
 title: What is the AMT Credit Carryover (IRS Form 8801)
-description: How to use the AMT tax credit to save on future tax returns
+description: How to use the alternative minimum tax credit to save on future tax returns
 date: 2021-01-31
 weight: 4
 tags: ["alternative minimum tax", "tax forms"]